cinnData/MLearning/[ML-02E] Example - Modeling the strength of concrete.md

 ## Questions

+Q1.
+Import this data set to a Pandas data frame and check that the content matches the descriptio given above.

+Q2.
+Prepare the data for supervised learning by creating a **target vector** and a **feature matrix**.

+Q3.
+Develop a **linear regression model** for predicting the strength in terms of the components of the mixture.

+Q4.
+Use the model to obtain predicted strength values.

+Q5.
+Evaluate the model obtained.

+Q6.
+Save the model for future use.

-## Importing the data
+## Q1.
+Import the data

+Although scikit-learn is described in the technical documentation as managing the data in NumPy array format, you can equally input data in Pandas format.
+Using Pandas format makes processing slower, but importing the data and adapting them for the learning process will be easier for you.
+Nevertheless, remember that, in machine learning, preprocessing is a previous step, so the learning process is carried out with NumPy arrays.
+Second, that even if scikit-learn estimators can take Pandas data containers, it aleways return arrays.

-We use the Pandas funcion `read_csv()` to import the data.
+We use here the Pandas funcion `read_csv()` to import the data.
 First, we import the package:

 ```
 In [1]: import pandas as pd
 ```

-We use a remote path, to a GitHub repository.
-None of the columns is used as the index.
+The source file is in a GitHub repository, so we use a remote path to get access.

 ```
 In [2]: path = 'https://raw.githubusercontent.com/cinnData/MLearning/main/Data/'
    ...: df = pd.read_csv(path + 'concrete.csv')
 ````

-## Exploring the data

-We take a look at the data with the stanadrd Pandas methods `.info()`, `.head()` and `.describe()`.
-The first one prints a report of the dara frame content.
+`df` is a Pandas data frame.
+Since we have used the default of `read_csv()`, none of the columns is used as the index.
+To explore the data set, we use the standard Pandas methods.
+First,  the method `.info()` prints a report of the data frame content.
 We can see that all the columns are numeric, and that there are no missing values.

 ```
 In [3]: df.info()